Your baby, your body, your partner and the prenatal visit, plus tips for the 21st week of pregnancy.

 There are no routine medical tests or appointments required during the 21st week.
 Most often, all testing (for now) is done so the pregnant couple can live life and enjoy the growing fetus.
 If you are pregnant with multiples may be placed on bed rest soon due to pressure on the uterus.
 You may start labor early due to the increased weight of carrying more than one baby.

-Expectant moms no longer feel like getting sick every few moments and some food and scent aversions may also be fading away.
-This is the ideal time for mom and dad to take some time for themselves.
-Traveling is allowed during pregnancy, but the attending doctor needs to be consulted before long trips or flights.
-Sitting for long periods of time can increase the risk of blood clots in the legs.
+Expectant moms are feeling a bit better now and are not feeling sick from so many foods and scent aversions anymore.
+You may consider taking a trip together as a couple, which is allowed during pregnancy.
+You just must be sure to confirm it with your doctor beforehand.
+Long trips or flights where there is extended sitting can increase the risk of blood clots in the legs.
 The doctor may have some advice on how to prevent these clots from occurring.
 Multiple pregnancies are far riskier than singlet pregnancies so travel restrictions may start soon.

 Eat well, drink well, and live well.
 This is the brightest and most comfortable time during pregnancy so expectant women need to take advantage of these next few weeks of comfort.